Edmh1/Edmh1/README.md

 ### 🗣️ Jedi Dev Code

 - *"Do.
 Or do not.
 There is no try."* – Yoda
-- *"I believe clean code is the way of the Jedi"* - Din Djarin.
+- *"Clean code is the way"* - Din Djarin.

 <p align="center">
   <img src="gifs/luke-vader.gif" alt="Luke-Vader Fight" width="400"/>